 The course will include clinical application of dental hygiene techniques and instrumentation, oral health products, patient motivation and educational techniques, preventive strategies including use of an intraoral clinic camera, and an introduction to selected dental specialties.
 Students will be prepared for medical and dental emergencies that may be encountered in various practice settings.
-An introduction to the dental hygiene process of care (ADPIED) and working with special-needs patient populations will be provided.
-2 hrs. lecture/8 hrs.clinic/wk.
+An introduction to the dental hygiene process of care (ADPIED) and working with special needs patient populations will be provided.

-DHYG 142 Dental Radiography\ (2 Hours)
+DHYG 142 Dental Radiography (2 Hours)